HaixinShi/Data_Visualization_Project/README.md

 # Milestone 1 (Friday 8th April)

-This is the report of milestone 1 in course [Data visualization](https://edu.epfl.ch/coursebook/en/data-visualization-COM-480) in EPFL.
+This is the report of milestone 1 in the course [Data visualization](https://edu.epfl.ch/coursebook/en/data-visualization-COM-480) of EPFL.

 ## Dataset

 For this project, we decided to explore [Games of All Time from Metacritic](https://www.kaggle.com/datasets/xcherry/games-of-all-time-from-metacritic).
-It can be found on [Kaggle](https://www.kaggle.com/)
+It was found on [Kaggle](https://www.kaggle.com/)

 ### Data Quality